 UPICK: Carrigan Farms, Mooresville, NC

 See the website for details on times of operation.
-Pre-picked berries are being offered starting Monday, April 24th, 2025.
+Opening date is April 18, 2026.
 You must bring cash since they don’t take credit/debit.
 Arrive 30 minutes prior to closing if you want to pick berries.

 Carolina Fresh Market, Pelzer